 Lemon with its uplifting and refreshing properties has many benefits for horses.
-These include overall health support, increased energy and mental focus, and as an effective cleaner for tack and equipment.
+These include overall detoxification, immune support and increased energy and mental focus.
+Lemon also makes an effective cleaner for tack and equipment.
 Read on to find out how lemon's versatility can improve the lives of you and your horse.

 Species: citrus limon